 When you simplify your life, you are not just making things simpler you’re also making them more efficient, productive, and rewarding.
 Making things easier is not necessarily the goal either.
 The objective is to streamline the tasks of daily living so that you have more time and energy to pursue the things of importance to you.
 The result is less stress and greater fulfillment.

 Update – It has been years since I wrote this article.
-Therefore, by now you may have already done or are already doing some or many of the things I suggest in this article.
-You might review the list anyway to see if there is anything you missed. 🙂
+Therefore, by now you may have already done or are already doing some or many of the things I suggest.
+See if there is anything you missed. 🙂

 By doing this you can handle all of your banking business from your computer.
 After you sign up, you can log in to your account and check your balances, transfer money, verify payments, open a new account, order checks, and more.